-Students with mentors at EVMS or NSU who are interested in obtaining a master's degree should submit a letter of interest to the Program office no later than June 1 of the first year in the Program.
+Students with mentors at EVMS, NSU, or outside of the ODU Psychology Department who are interested in obtaining a master's degree should submit a letter of interest to the Program office no later than February 1 of the first year in the Program.
 This letter, co-signed by the student and mentor, should briefly describe the proposed master's thesis project and include a projected timeline.
-The ODU clinical faculty will review the project and timeline and provide feedback to the student and mentor regarding the project and possible ODU faculty who could serve as co-chair.
+It should also describe the student's research interests and how completion of the thesis contributes to the student's training and development.
+The ODU clinical faculty will review the project and timeline and provide feedback to the student and mentor regarding the project and, if approved, possible ODU faculty who could serve as co-chair.
 The student and co-chairs should discuss each member's role in the project at the outset.